Write the perfect internship cover letter to start your career

 “I see you are looking for someone with initiative and social media experience.
 I ran a successful Facebook and Twitter campaign to raise money for hats for the bald men of London during the winter months.”

 “I see you are seeking an intern with good organisational and customer service skills.
 I organised and administered the distribution of wooly hats to eligible bald men by a team of volunteers in central London.
 I stayed calm and professional in the face of some unwelcome responses”

 How to Write an Internship Letter – Writing Paragraph 3

 Describe your competencies and personal attributes using examples

 Hiring managers, recruiters and HR professionals like to read about specific examples of your competencies and skills.
 If you work well in teams, give them an example.
-If you have excellent customer service skills, give an example.
+Perhaps you have excellent customer service skills: give an example.